knative/docs/docs/eventing/sources/rabbitmq-source/README.md

       name: <source-name>
     spec:
       rabbitmqClusterReference:
-        # if a local cluster is being used. name and connectionSecret cannot be set at the same time
+        # Configure name if a local cluster is being used.
         name: <cluster-name>
-        # if an external rabbitmq cluster is being used
+        # Configure connectionSecret if an external RabbitMQ cluster is being used.
         connectionSecret:
           name: rabbitmq-secret-credentials
       rabbitmqResourcesConfig: